 Though we describe this step as once and done, it is rarely that.
 We will often use a Kanban board to track progress during the planning phase.
 And we revise our plans continuously.

-Hire trainers that have done this before.
-You can find more information on planning for training in How to Develop Your Agile Training Plan.
+Hire trainers that have been through a Waterfall to Scrum Transition before, preferably someone who has supported dozens of organizations.
+You can find more information on selecting trainers and planning for training in How to Develop Your Agile Training Plan.